I spent some time living in Montmartre. Right in the very middle of it all. And by my count, there are 18 really cool things to find here.

 1. The Moulin Rouge

 The iconic red windmill is a popular tourist destination – and most visitors only look at it from the outside.
 What goes on inside?
-Funny you should ask, the last podcast episode was with one of the showgirls.
+Funny you should ask, here’s a podcast episode with one of the showgirls.

 2. The Sacre Coeur Cathedral